SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.06.md

 #### Speech Intelligence: 语音智能

 Evaluating the speech intelligence of spoken dialogue systems is one of the key aspects.
-The definition of speech intelligence in spoken dialogue systems is discussed in detail in Section \ref{section212}.
+The definition of speech intelligence in spoken dialogue systems is discussed in detail in Section [Section 2.1.2](Sec.02.md).
 Given that speech intelligence encompasses a wide range of application scenarios, we address the evaluation separately for the understanding and generation components during the assessment.

 ##### Understanding: 理解